johnmarianhoffman/CTBB_ICD/README.md

 *(insert link to technical note and/or whitepaper)* (**Coming soon**)

-### FreeCT_ICD is not a library
+### CTBB_ICD is not a library

-There are many great reconstruction libraries out there (http://conrad.stanford.edu/, http://www.openrtk.org/ to name two), and perhaps one day FreeCT_ICD will be recast as a library.
+There are many great reconstruction libraries out there (http://conrad.stanford.edu/, http://www.openrtk.org/ to name two), and perhaps one day CTBB_ICD will be recast as a library.
 Currently however, it is not a library, it a program.

 It is structured modularly, so that major subsections of the reconstruction process are easy to identify/customize/edit/etc. so there are library-like qualities to the project to make it easy to use.

-FreeCT_ICD is designed to be compiled and run to reconstruct projection data from start to finish.
+CTBB_ICD is designed to be compiled and run to reconstruct projection data from start to finish.

 ## Versions

-The latest working version can be found on GitHub at https://github.com/FreeCT/FreeCT_ICD
+The latest working version can be found on GitHub at https://github.com/captnjohnny1618/CTBB_ICD

-Bleeding edge updates can be found at https://github.com/FreeCT/FreeCT_ICD/tree/develop
+Bleeding edge updates can be found at https://github.com/captnjohnny1618/CTBB_ICD/tree/develop

 ## Installation